anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The inability to effectively do TLS in responder mode is one reason for relying on object security at the application layer.
 Another reason is the support for alternative transports for which TLS may not be available, e.g., Bluetooth or NFC.
 Therefore, BRSKI-PRM relies on an additional signature wrapping of the exchanged data objects involving the registrar-agent for transport.
-For EST {{RFC7030}} the domain registrar then needs to do some pre-processing to verify this signature, which is not present in EST.
+To utilize EST {{RFC7030}} for enrollment, the domain registrar must perform the pre-processing of this wrapping signature before actually using EST as defined in {{RFC7030}}.

 There may be pledges which can support both modes, initiator and responder mode.
 In these cases BRSKI-PRM can be combined with BRSKI as defined in {{RFC8995}} or BRSKI-AE {{I-D.ietf-anima-brski-ae}} to allow for more bootstrapping flexibility.